 I wish to share the knowledge that has been passed on to me by great conductors.
 However, this course is also designed to help each individual to find their own unique and successful path as a musician and conductor.”

-The first annual Cascade Composers Symposium with Symphony Tacoma composer-in-residence David Ludwig is a collaboration with Symphony Tacoma and would not be possible without the support of Symphony Tacoma.
+The inaugural Cascade Composers Symposium with Symphony Tacoma composer-in-residence David Ludwig is a collaboration with Symphony Tacoma and would not be possible without the support of Symphony Tacoma.

 The third annual Cascade Conducting Masterclass and first annual Cascade Composer’s Symposium at Pacific Lutheran University will feature 20 principal members of Symphony Tacoma.

-It is one of many events inspired by the ideas of the founding members of Cascade Conducting.
+It is one of many events inspired by the ideas of the founding members of Cascade Conducting, a program at Orquesta Northwest.